carrolldanny/playlistcurator_v2/README.md

 + Bootstrap 3.1.1
 + Angular Socialshare
 + Angular Notifications
++ Angular Cookies
 + Angular-UI-Bootstrap
++ Mongoose
++ Express.js
++ Node.js
++ Grunt

-To get this project up and running, clone it, start your webserver in the playlistcurator folder (where you see the index.html file).
-Then in your favorite browser, visit :
+To get this project up and running, clone it, start up Mongo (mongod), then from the root of the cloned project, serve it up with Grunt (grunt serve)
+After a short time, your browser should open the login page.
+If this does not happe, then visit:

 localhost:9000/

 and you should see the login page.
-The localhost IP address (127.0.0.1) will also work, however one of the features of Playlst curator uses Google's URL sortening service for sharing out the URL of the playlist you have created.
-This has proven problematic to this developer when using this - however localhost works fine.

 ###Data Model Design.